 4. Continuous Improvement

 When a Kanban approach is successfully implemented to a project, it keeps on looking for the scope of improvements to the delivered project.
 If it finds any, it modifies the product by including the improvement and then delivers it again.
 This could be a never-ending process which makes Kanban one of the best Agile approaches.

 A Kanban board could be a physical board or a display board that you can visualize through a computer screen.
 Kanban Board is a solution that helps you to organize the work list with the help of its Kanban Principles.
-A Kanban Board is having different columns such as to Do list, In Progress list, completed list, etc. which are fully governed by Kanban Principles which have seen above.
-All the columns have the names of the tasks that are colored with different marks and each color has the meaning
+A Kanban Board is having different columns such as to Do list, In Progress list, completed list, etc., which are fully governed by Kanban Principles, which have seen above.
+All the columns have the names of the tasks that are colored with different marks, and each color has a meaning.

-Hence, a Kanban Board is having the following three main sections:
+Hence, a Kanban Board has the following three main sections:

 - ToDo (Also called backlog)

 Usually, the in-progress section is divided into more than one column to accommodate all subsections or phases of works that come under in progress section.
 For example, “In Progress” can be split into different columns with names such as Analysis, Development, testing in order to better accommodate work for each phase.

 Implementing WIP Limits and splitting WIP columns

 As we have seen in “Kanban principles”, setting the limit for the “In Progress” column was one of its core principles.
 The work is pulled from the previous column to the current column, i.e. “Work in progress”, only if the total count of the work under the current column is less than its defined limit.
 For example, in the below figure, we have set the WIP limit as 3 for the “Doing” subcolumn of In Progress column.
 For example, if the number of work packets decreases below 3 and one work packet is moved to the ready state, one work packet will be pulled from the sprint backlogs, and again the Doing sub column will have a total of three work packets which is the defined WIP limit.